Winners of 2025 OGANESSON Prize announced

 The winners of the OGANESSON Prize in 2025 are:

-He is awarded the prize for outstanding research in high energy and nuclear physics, along with passionate leadership in global initiatives supporting fundamental science.
+He is awarded the prize for outstanding research in high energy physics and nuclear physics, along with passionate leadership in global initiatives supporting fundamental science.

 She receives the award for outstanding contribution to cooperation with international organizations and scientific unions (UNESCO, IUPAC, ISC), aimed at achieving the Sustainable Development Goals.